-Table 15 shows the statistical test for these outcome variables and reports the coefficient on post-demonetization for each outcome variable.
+Table 13 shows the statistical test for these outcome variables and reports the coefficient on post-demonetization for each outcome variable.
 Row one shows the results for households losing employment after November while the second row shows the results for households facing employment shock after April 2016.
-We can see that while borrowing from the money lender shows an increase of 3 percentage points for those losing employment after demonetization, there is no such increase for households facing employment shock after April 2016.28 Columns 2 and 3 present the results for income and non-durable consumption expenditure respectively.
-We can see that the income loss is actually larger for those losing employment after April 2016 but the expenditure response is very similar in the two cases and much less as compared to the income response for both households.
-This result suggests that households do not seem to rely on borrowing when they face an employment shock during other times and it is not because the severity of income shock is less in April 2016 and the fact that consumption loss is much less as compared to income loss shows that households potentially have other mechanisms to deal with the employment shock happening during other time.
-The result also shows that it is only due to the liquidity constraints imposed by demonetization that the households had to rely on the borrowing from money lender after November 2016 and it was not the loss in employment that made them borrow more.
+We can see that while borrowing from the money lender shows an increase of 3 percentage points for those losing employment after demonetization, there is no such increase for households facing employment shock after April 2016.33 Columns

-27Results are similar if I take the cutoff of July 2016 instead of April 2016.
+32Results are similar if I take the cutoff of July 2016 instead of April 2016.

-28I find the same results for any source of borrowing as well, so these households do not seem to be borrowing from any other source either.
+33I find the same results for any source of borrowing as well, so these households do not seem to be borrowing from